Risk modelling collaborations

 Working with leading organisations to provide a global, independent and transparent view of catastrophic events

-In partnership with the University of Reading and the University of Exeter we are working together to apply our significant experience in windstorm modelling to create a historical extreme wind storms (XWS) database.
+In partnership with the University of Reading and the University of Exeter we applied our significant experience in windstorm modelling to create a historical extreme wind storms (XWS) database.

-Further information on the project and how to get involved Historical catalogue of extreme European windstorms (PDF, 247 kB)
+Further information on the project see The XWS open access catalogue of extreme European windstorms from 1979 to 2012.

 The Met Office and Lloyd's, the world's specialist insurance market, teamed up to promote the latest scientific research on North Atlantic hurricanes.

 Landfalling hurricanes in the US are the costliest of all natural hazards, with the total bill for Hurricanes Katrina, Wilma and Rita in 2005 reaching an estimated $90bn.

 Hurricanes and Long-term Climate Variabilty, a report from Lloyd's and the Met Office, examines the latest research papers from a number of leading organisations.

 The study explores how atmospheric climate and oceanic conditions influence the formation of powerful storms and what drives them to make landfall.